Nabagram Assembly constituency

-Nabagram is an assembly constituency in Murshidabad district in the Indian state of West Bengal.
+Nabagram Assembly constituency is an assembly constituency in Murshidabad district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 65 Nabagram Assembly constituency (SC) covers Nabagram community development block, and Niyallishpara Goaljan, Radharghat I, Radharghat II and Sahajadpur gram panchayats of Berhampore community development block.

-Nabagram Assembly constituency is part of No. 9 Jangipur (Lok Sabha constituency).
+Nabagram Assembly constituency is part of No. 9 Jangipur Lok Sabha constituency.